sve009/aos_kernel/README.md

 ---------------
 To run the debugging interface, `#include "debug.h"` in the file you wish to place a breakpoint, then write `BREAK` where you want to add a breakpoint.
 Make and run your project and you will see a debug prompt pop up.
 From there, you can do a couple of different commands:
 - _continue_: this will exit the breakpoint and continue execution of your program
-- _print_: there are two options for printing
+- _print_: there are three options for printing
     * You can print the working stack by typing `print stack`
     * You can print the value at a specific address by typing `print [address]`, where the address is preceded by `0x`.
 If you do not enter the address in this format, you will be shown an error message and then re-prompted for a command
+        * If you simply type `print`, you will be prompted for an address
+    * You can print out a null terminated string with `print string [address]`, which will print all memory values in ascii format until the next 0.
-        * If you simply type `print`, you will be prompted for an address If you enter any other commands, an error message will give you a list of valid prompts and re-prompt for your input
+If you enter any other commands, an error message will give you a list of valid prompts and re-prompt for your input

 Out of the Box